gogvyatkin/todo_list/README.md

 #      Tasks
-1. work a shift
+1. have a ride with Daria and Vera
+2. chenge car tires
+3. brick up a window
-2. watch one video about QA or IT or electrician
+4. watch one video about QA or IT or english
-3. read article on habr
+5. read article on habr
-4. order a tire repair kit
+6. order a tire repair kit
-5. go to bath